 Perfect spot for a rooftop tipple

 Not only is this the only rooftop bar in Essex, but the 1935 Rooftop Bar also offers amazing views over the runway of London Southend Airport.
-Whilst enjoying dinner from our bar food menu or a sandwich & coffee over a business meeting, you will be able to enjoy breath-taking views of the surrounding Essex countryside and perhaps watch a plane or two take off at London Southend Airport.
+You will be able to enjoy breath-taking views of the surrounding Essex countryside and perhaps watch a plane or two take off from London Southend Airport.

 London Southend Airport is still home to the Avro Vulcan XL426.
 Due to it’s British aviation heritage and as a tribute to the men and women who flew the Vulcan during the Cold War, a local volunteer group known as the Vulcan Restoration Trust purchased and now maintains the Vulcan B2 XL426 in live ground running condition at the airport.
 It opens to the public at the Visit the Vulcan Days held throughout the year just a few minutes walk from the hotel.
 You might also catch a glimpse of the Vulcan being taxied down the runway from time to time- a pretty impressive sight to behold (it is the only aircraft that breaks the hotel’s soundproof barrier).

 Dual elevators will take you to the 5th floor.
 The area offers an entirely flat surface making it very accessible and spacious.
 Baby changing facilities and accessible toilets are available.
 Free high speed Wi-Fi is available throughout the hotel.
 Free car parking is available for restaurant & bar guests directly outside the hotel.

 To keep you safe, healthy and happy we’ve introduced a few temporary changes to dining at our hotel.